 When Wheeler came out of the store, Simeon Wright went in.
-Twelve-years old, Wright grew up in the Mississippi Delta, knew the rules of the Jim Crow South, and didn't want to leave his Chicago cousin alone with white shopkeeper Carolyn Bryant.
+Twelve years old, Wright grew up in the Mississippi Delta, knew the rules of the Jim Crow South, and didn't want to leave his Chicago cousin alone with white shopkeeper Carolyn Bryant.

 When Simeon entered the store, he saw nothing inappropriate.
-Contrary to the story later told in court by Caroline Bryant, Till did not grab her or put his arms around her.
+Contrary to the story later told in court by Carolyn Bryant, Till did not grab her or put his arms around her.
 He did not proposition her.
 He did not ask her for a date or call her "baby."
 He simply paid for his items and left the store.

 Although historians have debated whether or not Till actually whistled, those who witnessed the event have always insisted that he did.
 Critically, Till's cousins Simeon Wright and Wheeler Parker (both eyewittnesses) insist that Till whistled.

-The whistle violated the norms of the Jim Crow south, and Wright and Parker both knew it.
+The whistle violated the norms of the Jim Crow South, and Wright and Parker both knew it.
 It had broken an "unwritten law" that governed the interactions of black men and white women.
 Worried, they hurried Till away from the store as fast as possible.

-It is entirely fitting that, in 2020, when the US House of Representastives finally passed a Federal antilynching bill, it was named the Emmett Till Antilynching Act.
+It is entirely fitting that, in 2020, when the US House of Representastives finally passed a federal antilynching bill, it was named the Emmett Till Antilynching Act.

-For nothing more than a whistle, Till experienced the full fury of the southern lynch mob.
+For nothing more than a whistle, Till experienced the full fury of the Southern lynch mob.
 His innocence was answered by unimaginable violence.
 Indeed, the violence was so intense that it suggests a desperate effort to uphold the fading norms of white supremacy.